Pastel (programming language)

-Pastel is an extended version of the Pascal programming language, created in c.
-1982 for Amber, an operating system for the S-1 supercomputer project at Lawrence Livermore National Laboratory in California.
+Pastel is an extended version of the Pascal programming language, created in 1982 for Amber, an operating system for the S-1 supercomputer project at Lawrence Livermore National Laboratory in California.
 The Pastel compiler was the inspiration for Richard Stallman's GNU C compiler.

 Pastel was conceived by Jeffrey M. Broughton, then Project Engineer in charge of compilers and operating system software for the S-1 project, because of dissatisfaction with the PL/1 language in which Amber was being implemented.
 The language was named Pastel ("an off-color Pascal").

 Compared with Pascal compilers of that period, Pastel's features included: